pytask-dev/pytask/docs/source/how_to_guides/writing_custom_nodes.md

 ```{literalinclude} ../../../docs_src/how_to_guides/writing_custom_nodes_example_1.py
 ```

-To remove IO operations from the task and delegate them to pytask, we will write a `PickleNode` that automatically loads and stores Python objects.
+To remove IO operations from the task and delegate them to pytask, we will replicate the {class}`~pytask.PickleNode` that automatically loads and stores Python objects.

 And we pass the value to `df` via {obj}`~typing.Annotated` to preserve the type hint.